Environment provisioning

 Edit on GitHub

-Before proceeding with the provisioning of your Spryker Cloud Commerce OS environment, we would like to clarify the information we require from you.
-To initiate the environment provisioning process, you need to create a case using your support portal access.
+To initiate the environment provisioning, you need to create a support portal case.
 If you have questions, visit the Spryker Support Portal.
 If you don’t have access to the support portal yet, request it through the request form on SurveyMonkey.
 Once you are logged in to the Spryker Support Portal, you can submit an Infrastructure Change Request/Access Management Case selecting that you want to “Create a new Environment”.

 The following sections outline the information you need to provide to initiate provisioning of your environment.